Guide to ordering food or a takeaway safely

 - If you don’t feel the person you’re speaking to understands your needs, ask for the manager or someone who can help better.

-- Ask how the food is handled and cooked, and whether there is a chance of cross-contamination from cooking equipment or ingredients.
+- Ask how the food is handled and cooked, and whether there is a chance of cross-contact from cooking equipment or ingredients.

 - Check allergen information is accurate.
 Has there been a last-minute recipe change or ingredient substitution?